Bharathkasyap/Splunk_Dashboard/README.md

 # 📊 Splunk Access Logs Dashboard Project

-### Overview
+## Overview
+This project outlines the process of deploying Splunk Enterprise and developing a comprehensive dashboard for visualizing access and SSH login attempts.
+It serves as a practical demonstration of Splunk's capabilities in security analytics.

 Task Assignment – Splunk Access Logs Dashboard Project
 - Assigned By (Manager):
 - Role: Cybersecurity Analyst
 - Objective: Document Splunk installation process and create a professional dashboard visualizing access logs data.

-### Task Assigned To (Employee):
+## Role & Objective

-Role: Cybersecurity Analyst
+- Role: Cybersecurity Analyst

+- Objective: To document the Splunk installation process and create a professional dashboard for visualizing access log data, specifically focusing on SSH login attempts.

-### Project Scope:
+## Project Scope:
 You are assigned to document and complete the following:

-- Splunk Installation
+### Splunk Installation

 - Document step-by-step installation of Splunk Enterprise on Linux (manual method).

 - Document step-by-step installation of Splunk on Windows using Docker.

-- Log File Preparation
+### Log File Preparation

 - Ingest provided secure.log sample data simulating SSH login attempts (both success and failure).

-- Dashboard Development
+### Dashboard Development

-### Create a Splunk Dashboard with the following:
+Create a Splunk Dashboard with the following:

-- Pie Chart for Top Invalid Users.
+- Pie Chart for Top CategoryId's.

-- Bar Chart for Top Source IP Addresses.
+- Bar Chart for Client IP Addresses.

 - Time Range Picker to filter data by time.

+- Dynamic Input Option (eg., src_port)

 - Dynamic Dropdown Filters (e.g., protocol selection).